ConnectifyAI/ConnectifyAI/notes/priority.md

 # nice add-ons
+1. when output is hovered or dragged, only input Handles are lit up, other output Handles are dimmed
-1. displayName updating and syncing
+2. displayName updating and syncing